Laws, Regulations, and Annotations

 (a) In General.

-(A) Consumers may elect to use the use tax tables included in the instructions to their FTB returns to report their estimated use tax liabilities for one or more single nonbusiness purchases of individual items of tangible personal property each with a sales price of less than one thousand dollars ($1,000) on their FTB returns.
+(1) Consumers may elect to use the Department's use tax tables included in the instructions to their FTB returns to report their estimated use tax liabilities for one or more single nonbusiness purchases of individual items of tangible personal property each with a sales price of less than one thousand dollars ($1,000) on their FTB returns.
 However, eligible consumers may still calculate their actual use tax liabilities using the worksheets in the instructions to their FTB returns and report their actual use tax liabilities on their FTB returns.
 Consumers are not required to use the use tax tables included in the instructions to their FTB returns.

-(3) Safe Harbor.
+(c) Safe Harbor.
 If eligible consumers use the use tax tables included in the instructions to their FTB returns to estimate their use tax liabilities for qualified nonbusiness purchases and correctly report their estimated use tax liabilities for their qualified nonbusiness purchases in accordance with their AGI ranges, then the Department may not assess the difference, if any, between the estimated use tax liabilities reported in accordance with the use tax tables and the consumers’ actual use tax liabilities for qualified nonbusiness purchases.

-(b) Definitions and Data Sources.
+(d) Definitions and Data Sources.

 (A) AGI less than $10,000;